Rita Ora Shows Some Skin In A Strapless Tropical Bikini For Swimwear Shoot

 — The Sun (@TheSun) November 20, 2018

-The latest bikini snap comes after the star’s showed off some skin multiple times for the clothing brand, who she first partnered with a few years ago.
+The latest bikini snap comes after the star showed off some skin multiple times for the clothing brand, who she first partnered with a few years ago.

 Per Daily Star, Rita first gave fans a look at her bikini body while modeling her collection back in April 2017.
 The star sported a number of fun bikinis in the shoot, flaunting her abs in several fun two-pieces including one-shouldered designs, strapless tops and even designs featuring mesh across the top and bottoms.